A35-Marvin/aws-libwebsockets/lib/secure-streams/README.md

 ## Loading and using updated remote policy

-If the default, hardcoded policy includes a streamtype `fetch_policy`, during startup when lws_system reaches the POLICY state, lws will use a Secure Stream of type `fetch_policy` to download, parse and update the policy to use it.
+If the default, hardcoded policy includes a streamtype `fetch_policy`, during startup when aws_lws_system reaches the POLICY state, lws will use a Secure Stream of type `fetch_policy` to download, parse and update the policy to use it.